DK26/siemkit/README.md

 ## CyberSIEM Community Kit

+* An open-source "Swiss Army Knife" for anything SIEM related!

-* The project is gaining rapid progress but is far from ready.. (coming soon!)
+* While this project is gaining rapid progress, it is far from ready..

-    - **WARNING!** _This is still experimental and we do not recommended it for production use.
+    - **WARNING!** _This toolkit is still experimental and we do not recommended it for production use.
 Do note that at this stage we are not yet releasing stable versions as the API changes on daily basis!_

 ## Installation